LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - Demonstrate statically that the input parameters can never take invalid values.

 ### 8. The preprocessor should be left for simple tasks like includes, simple macros, and header guards
-//TALK ABOUT NOT REDEFINING LANGAUEE

-The preprocessor can make debugging more difficult since it obfuscates the actual value.
-This can make it difficult for tools to verify the code, and for humans to read.
-It is also a concern in debugging since the actual value is placed instead of the define tag.
-The preprocessor is basically just copy and paste, so debuggers will see the value 8 instead of LENGTH_MAX.
+In C, the preprocessor is a tool that allows the code to be altered just before compiling.
+It is essentially a text substitution tool capable of simplifing tasks, but also capable of creating stupidly unreadable code.
+It is a very powerful obfuscation tool that if used haphazardly can harm readability for humans, tool based checkers, and debuggers.
-In combination with this obfuscation, it is very important that macros are syntactically valid and contain no side effects.
+With this obfuscation, it is important that the macro itself is syntatically valid which would mean encasing the body in parenthesis or curly brackets.
+Within the macro itself it should not hide pointer dereferencing or declarations.
+The Macros themselves should reside only in the header file and not in the middle of blocks or functions.
-NASA further says when defining a macro you shall not define them inside a block or function, and the usage of #undef shall not be used.
+They should not be defined within a block or function, and instead defined only in the header file.
-This extends into include statements where only preprocessor components or comments should precede an include.

-The allowed macros are explained in MISRA C 2004 rule 19.4.
+So what exactly would be a simple macro?
+Simple can be subjective, but listed below is for sure simple.
+- File inclusion
 - Constant values
 - Constant expressions
-- Macros expanding into an expression
-- Storage class specifiers
-- braced initializer
-- Parenthesized expressions
 - String literals
+- Braced initializer

+Below can be simple, but can be complex depending on what is being done.
+- Macro expanding into an expression
-- Do while zero construct\*
+- Do while zero construct

+The do-while one is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
+The do-while is a way to create more complicated expressions while maintaining scope and having to insert a semi-colon at the end.
+It's a little bit of a hack, but compiler optimization will remove the do while portion.

-shown below
+shown below are some examples
 ```
-/* The following are compliant */
+#include <stdio.h>                  /* including standard library */
+#include "MyHeader.h"               /* including programmer made header */
 #define PI 3.14159F                 /* Constant */
 #define XSTAL 10000000              /* Constant */
 #define CLOCK (XSTAL/16)            /* Constant expression */
 #define PLUS2(X) ((X) + 2)          /* Macro expanding to expression */
-#define STOR extern                 /* storage class specifier */
 #define INIT(value){ (value), 0, 0} /* braced initializer */
-#define CAT (PI)                    /* parenthesized expression */
-T#define FILE_A "filename.h"        /* string literal */
+#define FILE_A "filename.h"         /* string literal */
 #define READ_TIME_32() \
     do { \
         DISABLE_INTERRUPTS (); \
         time_now = (uint32_t)TIMER_HI << 16; \
         time_now = time_now | (uint32_t)TIMER_LO; \
         ENABLE_INTERRUPTS (); \
     } while (0)                     /* example of do-while-zero */
 ```

-\*The do-while one is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
-The do-while is a way to create more complicated expressions while maintaining scope and having to insert a semi-colon at the end.
-It's a little bit of a hack, but compiler optimization will remove the do while portion.

-Below are listed as not compliant
+Below are things the preprocessor should not be used for.
+- Redefining the language
+- Hide pointer dereferencing

 ```
 /* the following are NOT compliant */
 #define int32_t long          /* use typedef instead */
 #define STARTIF if(           /* unbalanced () and language redefinition */
-#define CAT PI          /* non-parenthesised expression */
+#define CAT PI                /* not syntatically valid */
+#define DEREF(p) ((*(p)) + 2) /* dereferencing */
 ```

-The C preprocessor can do much more than simple defines and includes.
+The C preprocessor can do much more than simple defines and includes though.
-It is quite an extensive tool that allows for ease of use, or absolute spagetti disguised as cohesion.
+It is quite an extensive tool with a few secrets.
-Below I will explain some of the powers it can bring and wether NASA bans it.
+Below I will explain some of the secret powers and if they should be used.

 #### Function Like Macros

-Function like macros are not banned under NASA's rule, but certain usages can be dangerous.
+Function like macros are not banned under NASA's rule, but caution should still be used.
-In basic terms, a function like macro is defined as any macro that takes in arguments. it is defined like `#define <name of macro> (<arguments>) <definition using arguments>`.
+In basic terms, a function like macro is defined as any macro that takes in arguments.
-For simple expressions it allows you to ignore the type, so you do not need to create several funtions to handle many types.
-It can also be for expressions that don't need to be a function since they are so short, and function overhead is a concern.
+They can even be used to ignore the type as long as it is expected to pass in a proper type. it is defined like `#define <name of macro>(<arguments>) <definition using arguments>`.
+Note that there is no space after the name and parenthesis for the arguments.
+This is because if there is a space it would create an object like macro instead.
 A few examples are below.
 ```
 #define MAX(a,b)  ((a)>(b) ? (a):(b))
 #define MIN(x,y)  ((x)>(y)) ? (x):(y))
 #define SQUARE(z) ((z) * (z))
+#define ADD_TWO (a, b) ((a) + (b)) /* not valid.
+The macro expands to (a, b) ((a) + (b))*/
 ```

 Now remember that the preprocessor will just copy and paste the values into the expression.
 This is why the arguments are surrounded in parenthesis to maintain correct order of operations.
 If an expression like `3 + 4 * 9` were used in SQUARE without parenthesis it would expand to `3 + 4 * 9 * 3 + 4 * 9` instead of `(3 + 4 * 9) * (3 + 4 * 9)`.
-This would mean an evaluation of 147 vs 78.
+This would mean an evaluation of 147 instead of 1521.
 However this doesn't solve other side effects like incremenation.
 Using an expression like `MAX(x++, y - 1);` in the MAX macro would result in `(x++) > (y - 1) ? (x++):(y - 1);`.
 This can result in x getting incremented twice and seemingly give the correct post-fix value if it is the max value.
-This can lead to unspecified behavior in the SQUARE macro `SQUARE(++some_int); - > ((++some_int) * (++some_int));`.
+This can also lead to unspecified behavior in the SQUARE macro `SQUARE(++some_int); - > ((++some_int) * (++some_int));`.
 One way could be to use the typeof() preprocessor method, but this is GNU specific.
-`#define Square(x) ({ typeof (x) _x = (x); _x * _x; })`.
+`#define SQUARE(x) ({ typeof (x) _x = (x); _x * _x; })`.
 A more simple way would be to conduct the side effect before the macro.
 ```
 ++x;